 Select: Select the desired port for Port Security configuration.
-It is learned on the port.

-Max Learned MAC: Specify the maximum number of MAC addresses that can be on the port.

-Learned Num: Displays the number of MAC addresses that have been learned time

-Learn Mode: Select the Learn Mode for the port.

-Dynamic: When Dynamic mode is selected, the learned MAC address will be deleted automatically after the aging cleared after the switch is rebooted.

-Static: When Static mode is selected, the learned MAC address will be out of the influence of the aging time and can only be deleted manually.
-The learned entries will be entries will be saved even the switch is rebooted.

-• Permanent: When Permanent mode is selected, the learned MAC address will be out of the influence of the aging time and can only be deleted manually.
-The learned
+It is multi-optional.
+Port: Displays the port number.
+Max Learned MAC: Specify the maximum number of MAC addresses that can be learned on the port.
+Learned Num: Displays the number of MAC addresses that have been learned on the port.
+Learn Mode: Select the Learn Mode for the port. • Dynamic: When Dynamic mode is selected, the learned MAC address will be deleted automatically after the aging time. • Static: When Static mode is selected, the learned MAC address will be out of the influence of the aging time and can only be deleted manually.
+The learned entries will be cleared after the switch is rebooted. • Permanent: When Permanent mode is selected, the learned MAC address will be out of the influence of the aging time and can only be deleted manually.
+The learned entries will be saved even the switch is rebooted.
 Status: Select Enable/Disable the Port Security feature for the port.